UnstableDesign/AdaCAD/docs/learn/tutorials/multi-layer.md

 ### 5. Sample and Adjust ###

 In preparation for using the structures in regions of artwork, I create samplers of all the different structures to understand how they weave and pack.
 It's not uncommon to notice errors here.
-For instance, I found that my original structure was building too quickly relative to other structures so I decided to [`stretch`](../../reference/operations/stretch.md) the satin so it would pack the wefts more densely.
+For instance, I found that my original structure was building too quickly relative to other structures so I decided to <OpLink name='stretch' /> the satin so it would pack the wefts more densely.

 ![file](./img/multi-layer_stretch.jpeg)

-I did that by just popping back into my workspace and adding the [`stretch`](../../reference/operations/stretch.md) operation between the satin and and the (a b 1) inlet on the layer notation.
+I did that by just popping back into my workspace and adding the <OpLink name='stretch' /> operation between the satin and and the (a b 1) inlet on the layer notation.

 ![file](./img/multi-layer_adjust.gif)